-"You damned filthy swine -" The swiftness of his rush across the floor took the room unawares.
-Poirot skipped back nimbly and Superintendent Spence was suddenly between Poirot and Summerhayes.
-"Now, now, Major Summerhayes, take it easy - take it easy -" Summerhayes recovered himself, shrugged, said:
+"You damned filthy swmc

+The swiftness of his rush across the floor took the room unawares.
+Poirot skipped back nimbly and Superintendent Speq-ce was suddenly between Poirot and Summerhayes.
+"Now,; now, Major Summerhayes, take it easy--take it easy,

+Summerhayes recovered himself, shrugged, said:

 "Sorry.
-Ridiculous really!
-After all - anyone can stick a photograph in a drawer."
+Ridiculous really I After all--anyone can stick a photograph in a drawer."

 "Precisely," said Poirot.
-"And the interesting thing about this photograph is that it has no fingerprints on it.
-He paused, then nodded his head gently.
+"And the interesting thinj about this photograph is that it has no fingerprints on it.
+He paused, then nodded his head gen,tl, y,.

 "But it should have had," he said.
+'If Mrs. Summer-hayes

-"If Mrs Summerhayes kept it, she would have kept it innocently, and so her fingerprints should have been on it."
+kept it, she would have kept it iocently, and so her

+fingerprints \$hou/d have been on t.

 Maureen exclaimed:

 "I think you're mad.
-I've never seen that photograph in my life except at Mrs Upward's that day."
-"It is fortunate for you," said Poirot, "that I know that you are speaking the truth.
-The photograph was put into that drawer only a few minutes before I found it there.
-Twice that morning the contents of that drawer were tumbled on to the ground, twice I replaced them; the first time the photograph was not in the drawer, the second time it was.
-It had been placed there during that interval - and I know by whom."
+I've never seen that photograph

+in my life--except at Mrs. Upward's that day."

+"It is fortunate for you," said Poirot, "that I know that

+you are speaking the truth.
+The photograph was put into

+that drawer only a few minutes before I foundit there.
+Twice that morning the contents of that drawer were tumbled on to the ground, twice I replaced them; the first time the photograph was not in the drawer, the second time it tvas.

+It had been placed there during that intervaland I kno y ho.- hair, he was a hunter very close to his quarry.

 A new note crept into his voice.
-He was no longer a ridiculous little man with an absurd moustache and dyed hair, he was a hunter very close to his quarry.
-"The crimes were committed by a man - they were commited for the simplest of all reasons - for money.
-In Mrs Upward's house there was a book found and on the flyleaf of that book is written Evelyn Hope.
-Hope was the name Eva Kane took when she left England.
-If her real name was Evelyn then in all probability she gave the name of Evelyn to her child when it was born.
-But Evelyn is a man's name as well as a woman's.
-Why had we assumed that Eva Kane's child was a girl?
-Roughly because the Sunday Companion said so!
-But actually the Sunday Companion had not said so in so many words, it had assumed it because of a to romantic interview with Eva Kane.
-But Eva Kane left England before her child was born - so nobody could say what the sex of the child would be.
+He was no longer a ridiculous little man with an absurd moustache and dyed mitred for the simplest of all reasons--for money.
+In Mrs.

+"The crimes were committed by a turin--they were

+Upward's house there was a book found and on the flyleaf

+of that book is written Evely Holm.
+Hope was the name

+Eva Kane took when she left England.
+If her real name

+was Evelyn then in all probability she gave the name of

+Evelyn to her ch:Id when It was born.
+B,,t Eelya a

+mvam as well as a vaoman'\$.
+Why had we assumed that Eva

+Kane's child was a girl?
+Roughly because the \$..
+Cot said so I But actually the \$wday Comet had not saia so in so many words, it had assumed it because of a to -marc-tic her child was born--so nobody could say what the ex of the child would be.

 "That is where I let myself be misled.
 By the romantic inaccuracy of the Press.

 "Evelyn Hope, Eva Kane's son, comes to England.
-He is talented and he attracts the attention of a very rich woman who knows nothing about his origin - only the romantic story he chooses to tell her.
-(A very pretty little story it was - all about a tragic young ballerina dying of tuberculosis in Paris!)
+He is talented and he attracts the attention of a very rich woman who knows nothing about his origin--only the romantic story he chooses to tell her.
+(A very pretty little story it was--all about a tragic young ballerina dying of tuberculosis in Paris I)

 "She is a lonely woman who has recently lost her own son.
 The talented young playwright takes her name by deed poll.

-"But your real name is Evelyn Hope, isn't it, Mr Upward?"
+"But?your-,, real name is Evelyn Hope, isn't it, Mr.

+t,noard

 Robin Upward cried out shrilly: